canonical/ubuntu-cloud-docs/aws/aws-how-to/instances/deploy-charmed-kubernetes-on-ubuntu-pro.rst

 Follow the wizard - give a name to the credential, select a region, enter the access key and enter the secret key (which remains invisible) - to complete the process.

-Initialise the Juju control plane
+Initialize the Juju control plane
 ---------------------------------

-Next, initialise the Juju control plane using Juju bootstrap and follow the wizard to configure region, names, etc.
+Next, initialize the Juju control plane using Juju bootstrap and follow the wizard to configure region, names, etc.

 .. code-block::